Search relevance tuning: Balancing keyword and semantic search

 Ultimately the method you should choose depends on your data and your use case.

-Tuning for lexical search relevance
+Tuning for relevance

 Once you've created your query, tuning for relevance is a hard problem to solve, but you have several tools at your disposal: